Dubti (woreda): Agriculture

-A sample enumeration performed by the CSA in 2001 interviewed 1676 farmers in this woreda, who held an average of 0.72 hectares of land.
-Of the 1.21 square kilometers of private land surveyed, 28.15% was under cultivation, 64.53% fallow, 3.46% was devoted to other uses.
+A sample enumeration performed by the CSA in 2001 interviewed 1676 farmers in this woreda, who held an average of 0.72 hectares (1.78 acres) of land.
+Of the 1.21 square kilometers (0.47 square miles) of private land surveyed, 28.15% was under cultivation, 64.53% fallow, 3.46% was devoted to other uses.
 Although the percentage in pasture or woodland was missing from the CSA enumeration, a later survey reported 0.5% of the woreda had tree cover.
 For the land under cultivation in this woreda, 27.9% in planted in cereals like maize; none of the land was planted in pulses and vegetables.
 All of the farmers reporting only raised livestock.
 For land tenure in this woreda, 94% own their land; the figures for those renting or holding land under other forms of tenure are missing.